tcrensink/tsar/docs/design_doc.md

 Ideally, all stateful data (active_collection, active_record, etc., current_collections) is managed at the app level, alongside a collection of Screens which display it.
 This model is complicated when screens can modify app-level data.
 The following guidelines are used to keep things coherent:
 - keep all app-wide data as attributes, as much as possible
 - App-level data that is modified via a screen (e.g. active_collection selection) is done via @property
-- Currently, `App.update_app()` updates the active screen attributes (colletion) and app attributes (layout, keybindings).
-The screen may not be fully reinitialized however; if this is insufficient, then it may be sensible to implement a method `state.refresh_data(self.active_collection, ...)` for all screens.
+- `App.update_app()` updates the app to the active screen.
+App level attributes updated (active_collection), and screen-specific state is updated through `screen.refresh_view`.
+This is add to `view` as it has access to all view/view_model attributes and can be implemented for the specific screen.
 - Screen is effectively operating as an ABC, and should be converted to one (or otherwise enforce methods)
-- The organization of View, ViewModel and collection is working ok, but up for reconsideration.
+- The organization of View, ViewModel, Screen is working ok, but up for reconsideration.

 # UI DESCRIPTION